Thursday, July 31, 2025

 Repairing a Voigtländer Color-Ultron 1.8/50mm lens

 The Voigtländer Color-Ultron 1.8/50mm was built in Singapore from 1974-1977.
 The original Ultron (with the legendary concave front element) was designed by Dr. Albrecht Tronnier while Voigtländer belonged to Carl Zeiss.
 When Voigtländer was acquired by Rollei, they commissioned Zeiss to design a less expensive lens to be manufactured in the Rollei factory in Singapore.
 This lens was sold as the Rollei HFT Planar and also as Voigtländer Color-Ultron.
-It has 6 eelements in 5 groups.
+It has 6 elements in 5 groups.
 It has multi coating and a 6-blades aperture.
 This is the M42 version - there is also a version for the QBM mount.
 It is one of the sharper 50mm lenses in my collection and I love its color rendering.

 I got mine with a small scratch on the front glass (which does not affect picture quality), but otherwise in good condition.
 The focusing was a little stiff, and over a few months, the aperture stopped working.
 So, it was time for a CLA.
 There is very little information out there on repairing this lens, so maybe the following pictures will be helpful.